DIGITLab23/digitlab23.github.io/content/authors/Mohamed Abdelmonem/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Texas A&M University at qatar
+  - name: Texas A&M University at Qatar
     url: ''

 # Short bio (displayed in user profile at end of posts)